 The website redesign

 As this was the main thing Carl wanted to be updated and modernised, it was the next part of the rebranding process.
 During the logo redesign process, I had already created some elements to compliment the logo.
-This allowed me to utilise these elements to create a mockup of how I felt the site should look.
-It also solidified the basis of the visual brand elements and colours scheme.
+These branding elements were utilised to create a mockup of how I felt the site should look.
+They also solidified the basis of the visual brand elements and colours scheme.

 Once I had developed the mockup in Illustrator and formulated how I’d like the site to function, I could then get stuck into the coding and interactivity of the site.
 A lot of the brand elements were intended to be interactive or animated on the website, so it’s always a pleasure to see the static mockup come to life.

 Once the general site styling and design was approved, I then got stuck in with customising the site for use on mobile devices, such as tablets and phones.
-To ensure that the site looked great on smaller devices, I created bespoke sections that would only be displayed on smaller screen sizes, while certain styling and sections created for larger screens are automatically hidden, depending on the device the site is loaded on.
+To ensure that the website looked great on smaller devices, I created bespoke sections that would only be displayed on smaller screens.
+In contrast, particular styling and sections were designed for larger screens are automatically hidden, depending on the device being used.

-Another clever feature I implemented was to reduce the font sizes to ensure that they would display correctly on any screen size.
-In addition to this, the arrow brand elements were also rotated and repositioned on smaller screens so that the images associated with the text even though the page element order changed.
+Another smart feature I implemented was to reduce the font sizes to ensure that they would display correctly on any screen size.
+In addition to this, the arrow brand elements were also rotated and repositioned on smaller screens.
+So that the images were kept with their associated text even though the page element order changed.

 We decided to use the WordPress platform to build the site, for its capacity to add functionality and SEO features easily.
-Another advantage of this was that Carl would be able to make small updates to the content of his site easily, while I handled the more important design aspects of the updates.
+Another advantage of this was that Carl would be able to easily make small updates to the content of his site, while I handled the more complex design aspects.

 You can watch a quick video on how the site functions below, or better yet, actually visit the website here.